RSE-TGM/LegoPST2010A_WSL_DARHE6_64/README.md

 make -f Makefile.mk

 # then go to
-# Option 2 - running in a fully configured Fedora 41
+# Option 2 - Running in a fully configured Fedora 41
 ```

 ## 🎮 Usage